Haara Kotiya

 Haara Kotiya (හාර කෝටිය) is a 2017 Sri Lankan mystery thriller teledrama broadcast on Swarnavahini.
-The series is produced by Jayaprakash Sivagurunathan and written by Saddha Mangala Sooriyabandara.
-It aired every weekday from 6:30pm to 7pm and then 9pm to 9:30pm onwards.
-The series was ended on 1 January 2018 at 9pm.
+The series is directed by Jayaprakash Sivagurunathan and written by Saddha Mangala Sooriyabandara.
+The original season ran from 4 January 2017 to 1 January 2018, and the second season, titled as Kotipathiyo, ran from 2 January 2018 to 8 March 2019, shortly after the conclusion of the original season.

-In season 1, it stars Saranga Disasekara, Ruwan Perera and newcomer Dinithi Walgamage in lead roles along with Rohan Wijetunga and Suraj Mapa in supportive roles.
-In season 2, this serial continued with newcomer actress Thushini Fernando.
-The show became a popular and was nominated for Sumathi Awards and Raigam Tele'es in many award categories.
+The first season stars Saranga Disasekara, Ruwan Perera and Dinithi Walgamage in lead roles along with Rohan Wijetunga and Suraj Mapa in supportive roles.
+In the second season, the serial continued with newcomer actress Thushini Fernando.

-Haara kotiya 2, titled as Kotipathiyo was started on 2 January 2018 and finished on 8 March 2019.
+The show was met with overwhelmingly positive reception, and achieved nationwide popularity, with the series beings nominated for Sumathi Awards and Raigam Tele'es in multiple award categories.

 Seasons

 Plot

 Two unemployed friends, Lara and Dinka, live in a slum near a city.
-Their fates are changed when two men throw a bag.
-The news that a bank was robbed and the suspects arrested spreads fast.
-It is revealed that the money is still missing.
-Lara and Dinka find the bag thrown by the men and take it to their home in secret.
-They find out that the bag contains 400 million rupees.
-The duo hide the money in various places, but decides not to use any of it until the news of the robbery dies down.
+However, their lives are eventually turned for the better when two men riding a motorcycle throw an unknown briefcase.
+The news of a bank being robbed and the suspects' arrest spreads fast; it is later revealed that the money stolen is still missing.
+Lara and Dinka find the briefcase thrown by the men and take it to their home in secret.
+They open the bag only to discover it contains 400 million rupees.
+The duo hide the money in various different places, and swear not to use any of the money until the news of the robbery dies down.

-Meanwhile, Lara meets a wealthy girl, Abhisheka girl and they become friends.
-Lara introduces himself as Lala.
-As this happens, a pick-pocket, Chamiya was shot dead at a robbery and his mentor Ranjith "Ranji" is criticized by everyone.
-Ranji realises that Lara and Dinka have a secret and follows them.
-The police also find money in the slum.
+Lara meets and befriends Abhisheka, a wealthy girl, although Lara introduces himself as Lala.
+As this happens, Chamiya, a pickpocket, is shot dead at a robbery and his mentor, Ranjith "Ranji" is criticized by everyone.
+Ranji realises that Lara and Dinka are hiding a big secret, and follows them.
+The police also find money hidden across the slum.
 Lara learns that the stolen money was actually a property of Abhisheka's father, Victor Dunuwila.
 Ranji falls in love with Lara's widowed sister, Aruni.

-The robbers are released and the head robber appears as Napoleon, a mastermind thug.
-Napoleon also starts to find his money and reveals that someone in the slum had taken the money and hidden it.
-He kidnaps Ranji and follows him to search other young ones in the slum.
-Ranji reveals that Dinka and Lara took the robbed money and joins them to share it equally.
-The trio start to share money and only Ranji got money at the time where police revealed the truth.
+The robbers are released and their leader reveals himself as Napoleon, a mastermind thug.
+Napoleon also begins to come across the money and concludes that someone in the slum had taken the money and hidden it.
+He kidnaps Ranji and follows him to search for other young ones in the slum.
+Ranji eventually discovers that it was Dinka and Lara who took the stolen money, and the three of them agree to equally share the money amongst themselves.
 Lara and Dinka are arrested and the truth about the money is revealed.
-With the news spreading in the slum, Ranji picks money and is shot.
-The police finds that money is counterfeit.
+With the news spreading throughout the slum, Ranji picks money and is shot.
+The police discovers that money is counterfeit.